 - CeraVe Moisturizing Cream – a little goes a loooong way with this tub of moisturizer.
 It’s a thick, non-greasy texture; I primarily use it on my face, but it was great for my hands when I had my eczema breakout.
 It’s fragrance-free so it won’t irritate your skin.

-- As weird as this one may sound, I really like the Walmart brand version of Cetaphil’s gentle foaming face wash.
+- Oddly enough, I really like the Equate gentle foaming face wash (off-brand of the Cetaphil face wash).
 I don’t use a makeup remover prior to washing my face, and for some reason, Walmart’s gets my makeup off and leaves my face feeling clean – brand name Cetaphil left me having to rewash my face a few times, and even then, I still felt like the makeup residue remained.
 Other than that, it is a gentle face wash, so it doesn’t irritate my skin.
-I also use the Walmart brand for the CeraVe hydrating cleaner whenever I don’t have makeup on (it hasn’t been great for getting makeup off either)

-- Tarte Cosmetics Rainforest of the Sea Foundation – Tarte is without a doubt my favorite cosmetics company (mostly because I’ve had continual good luck with them) because they are fairly well-known for cutting out harmful ingredients from their products.
-This foundation is incredibly hydrating and also has 15+ SPF (which is great for the sun sensitivity that is likely to occur while on Acctuane).
+- Tarte Rainforest of the Sea Foundation – Tarte is one of my favorite cosmetics companies because they are fairly well-known for cutting out harmful ingredients from their products.
+This foundation is incredibly hydrating and also has 15+ SPF, which is great for the sun sensitivity that is likely to occur while on Acctuane.

 - Eau Thermale Avene, SPF 50+ Face Sunscreen – if you’re spending a lot of time out in the sun, one of the side effects to be cautious of is increased sensitivity to sunlight (so far this hasn’t been an issue for me since it’s winter and the majority of my time spent outside is once it’s dark out).
-This sunscreen is super light on your skin, goes perfectly under makeup, and is good for all skin types (thanks FabFitFun for the find!)
-Try some of their other products: Regular (full body) Hydrating unscreen, Ultra-light Hydrating Face Sunscreen, Ultra-light Hydrating (full body) Suncreen
+This sunscreen is super light on your skin, goes perfectly under makeup, and is good for all skin types.

 - Aquaphor – it will save your lips!
 Fragrance + paraben free and hydrating.
 Normal lip balms are fine too, but they really only touch the surface.